Miss Grand Malaysia

-Miss Grand Malaysia is an annual female beauty pageant in Malaysia, founded by a Penang-based businessperson Anson Chong in 2013, aiming to select the country representative for Miss Grand International, which is an annual international beauty pageant promoting World Peace and against all kinds of conflicts.
+Miss Grand Malaysia is an annual female beauty pageant in Malaysia, aiming to select the country's representative for Miss Grand International, which is an annual international beauty pageant promoting World Peace and against all kinds of conflicts.
 During 2015 to 2021, the contest was run by Introducing Talent Sdn Bhd, under the leadership of Jude Benjamin Lisa.
 Since 2022, the franchise has belonged to the Singapore-based start-up HyperLive Entertainment.

-Malaysia holds a record of 3 placements at Miss Grand International in 2016, 2020, and 2021, the highest achievement was top 10 finalists in 2020, won by Jasebel Robert of Kuala Lumpur.
+Malaysia holds a record of 4 placements at Miss Grand International, which were obtained in 2016, 2020, 2021, and 2024.
+The highest achievement was fifth runner-up won by Melisha Lin of Selangor.

-The current Miss Grand Malaysia is Charissa Chong of Selangor.
-She will represent her country at the upcoming Miss Grand International 2022 pageant held at Jakarta, Indonesia.
+The current Miss Grand Malaysia is Viviana Lin Winston of Sarawak.
+She will represent her country at the Miss Grand International 2025 pageant to be held at Bangkok, Thailand.